dfavenfre/Bike-Sharing-Demand-Prediction/README.md

 ![newplot (3)](https://user-images.githubusercontent.com/118773869/232569086-89ea50e8-8134-43e2-9c25-a8be69a70298.png)

 # Controlling for futures' individual contribution using SHAP

-SHAP (SHapley Additive Explanations) is a game theoretic approach to explain the output of any machine learning model.
+SHAP (Shapley Additive Explanations) is a game theoretic approach to explain the output of any machine learning model.
 It connects optimal credit allocation with local explanations using the classic Shapley values from game theory and their related extensions.
 It measures each inputs' individual contribution to the model.
-The more red, the more contribution, and vice versa.
+To exemplify, let's say we have X, Y, Z as features within the model.
+First the algorithm builds a model using X, Y, and Z and then it sequentially drops each feature and builds another model to obtain amongst which of these features add the most value to the model.
+Hence, the following SHAP visualizations follow the exact procedure.
+We visualized both LGBM and XGBM SHAP outputs to observe which feature adds more weight in terms of significance to the model.

 ### XGB Model Output
 ![image](https://user-images.githubusercontent.com/118773869/232570216-f3c04203-f163-4a8a-93cf-fd50348b2546.png)